brianAray/SDET_interview_prep/README.md

     - Those people might enter and leave the meeting.
     - They may not have their cameras on and may be hard to understand.
 - Typically they don't do live coding exercises - but they might They could ask to write a sql query, setup the webdriver, right some browser interactions (findElement(By.))
+- They do ask about your previous project experience so make sure you are refreshed on the projects you worked on during Revature

 ## Prep Schedule